simonbrowndotje/barista-express/README.md

 I've always leaned towards the small independent coffee shops rather than the larger chains, appreciating that some coffee is better than others, but never really understanding why.
 I've heard people talking about the various flavours they could taste in espresso, but I've always thought that "coffee just tasted like coffee".
 A small coffee shop in Perth, Australia opened my eyes a few years ago by serving the most amazing espresso I'd ever tasted.
 It was a single origin and, for the first, it didn't just taste of coffee.
 It was fruity!

-I purchased a Sage/Breville Barista Express ~8 weeks ago, as a replacement for a Nespresso machine.
+I purchased a Sage/Breville Barista Express in September 2020, as a replacement for a Nespresso machine.
 The Nespresso machine is very convenient, but I wanted something better, especially as I primarily drink latte.
 My initial results with the Barista Express were good, but very inconsistent.
 This is a short guide to my experiences using the Barista Express, and how I achieve good consistent results with the single-wall (non-pressurised) double-shot basket.

 This guide should also help to answer the typical question I see on [Reddit](https://www.reddit.com/r/espresso/) too: